CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 ## Download, Install, and Updates

-### Download and Install

-To download a full copy of this repository onto your local computer, go to the folder on your computer where you want to install it and type
+To download a copy of this repository onto your local computer, go to the folder on your computer where you want to install it and type

 > `git clone https://github.com/CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium`

 This will create the `Interstellar-and-Intergalactic-Medium` folder containing the entire repository.
+You may rename this repository after installation to shorten the name if you wish (e.g., `/path/to/wherever/ISM_IGM`).

 ### Update

-To update an existing copy, go into your local copy of the repository (e.g., `/path/to/wherever/Interstellar-and-Intergalactic-Medium`) and type
+To update your copy, go into the top-level folder you created above (e.g., `/path/to/wherever/ISM_IGM`) and type

 > `git pull`

-If there are updates, your copy will be brought up to date.
+If there are no updates, your local copy will be unaffected.

 ## Use and Attribution